cwhacks/cwhacks-1.19.2/README.md

 # cwhacks-1.19.2
-a crystal pvp ghost client hack similar to CWhacks, just for 1.19.2
+a crystal pvp ghost client hack similar to CWhacks also known as Skligga Hacks, just for 1.19.2

 # Usuage
 */fastcrystal - enable or disable fastcrystal hacks